oops-shlok/oops-shlok/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native and Data Structure and Algorithms
 - 😄 Pronouns: He/His
 - 📫 How to reach me: ig: deep.upu9@gmail.com